Hi everybody, I’m artist Lillian Gray and today we are adding colour to cute little Amy, the armadillo that we created in a previous video.

 Remember to spray in a well-ventilated area, always wear a mask, and if you’re a minor, get an adult to help you.
 You’ve got to shake your can really, really well and then we’re off to spray.
 And that’s it for cute little Amy the armadillo.
 I’m really chuffed with how she came out, and I hope all of you learned a little bit more about armadillos watching our two videos on how to create her and now how to finish her.

 I’m artist Lillian Gray.
-If you really enjoyed this lesson, please give us a thumbs up and drop us a comment down below.
+If you really enjoyed this lesson.
 Feel free to share your Amy the armadillo that you have created on our various social media channels.
 We’d love to see what all of you are up to.

 I’m artist Lillian Gray and see you next time.